SamCH93/brar/README.md

 ## Reproducing the paper with Docker

-Make sure to have Docker and Make installed, then run `make docker` from the root directory of this git repository.
+Make sure to have Docker and Make installed, then run `make docker-rstudio` from the root directory of this git repository.
 This will install all necessary dependencies.
 RStudio Server can then be opened from a browser (http://localhost:8787), and the R scripts in `/paper`, for example, `/paper/BFBRAR.R`, which contains all code for the results from the paper), can be rerun.
 Make sure to change the working directory to `/paper` inside RStudio Server before running the R scripts.
+Running `make docker-paper` produces the `paper/BFBRAR.tex` file from the `paper/BFBRAR.Rnw` source file (dynamically inserting numbers and figures) and then compiles it to a PDF (requires a local LaTeX installation; only tested with TeX Live 2023/Debian).